 Method 2: Marjoram

-Also, you have to pay attention to the fact that, unlike sage, marjoram cannot withstand hot temperatures as well, which means that I recommend adding this herb rather at the end of the cooking process.
-Hence, it is not suitable to marinate meat.
+Also, you have to pay attention to the fact that, unlike sage, marjoram cannot withstand hot temperatures.
+As such, I recommend adding this herb at the end of the cooking process.

 Dose: As the intensity of marjoram is similar to sage, you can substitute in equal amounts.